25 Most Affordable States for Retirees in 2026: Complete Cost of Living Guide

 Retirement costs vary by over $1.5 million in required savings between states, according to recent analysis.
 Retirees in Hawaii need approximately $1.5 million more than those in West Virginia to maintain the same standard of living.
 Twenty percent of Americans aged 50 and over have no retirement savings, making state selection a financial necessity rather than…

-One in five Americans over 50 has no retirement savings, making state selection a practical financial decision.
-Hawaii's annual costs run nearly $130,000, while West Virginia and Oklahoma offer roughly $58,000 and $60,000 per year.
+That gap matters, because one in five Americans over 50 has no retirement savings at all, which turns the choice of where to live into plain survival math.
+Hawaii's annual costs run nearly $130,000, while West Virginia and Oklahoma come in around $58,000 and $60,000 a year.

 Retirement savings requirements vary sharply by state.
 A Hawaii retiree needs about $2.2 million to cover basic living expenses over 25 years starting at 65.
 An Oklahoma resident needs just $735,284 for the same period.